 Todd Monger, MA, LPCC specializes in the area of clinical counseling and sports psychology.
-In addition to pro-viding part-time counseling services for Stable Living, he also serves on the Board of Directors for Hope Rides and is Executive Director of Student Development at North Central University.
-Overseeing academic, disability, career, and mental health counseling support services to the college population, Todd is gifted in communicating and connecting with young people in creative ways that make a lasting impression.
+In addition to providing part-time counseling services for Stable Living, he also serves on the Board of Directors for Hope Rides and is the Director of Programs & Development at Bien Aime Farm in Greenfield, MN a program dedicated to supporting adoptive families.
+For 17 years Todd served as the Clinical Director of Student Success at North Central University overseeing academic, disability, career, and mental health counseling support services to the college population.
+Todd is gifted in communicating and connecting with people in creative ways that make a lasting impression.

-Todd is also committed to assisting individuals and organizations in harnessing their full potential by identify and removing the obstacles that prevent advancement in life.
-With a strong arm in leadership, Todd is passion-ate about developing experiential workshops for organizations, including staff development and corporate team building.
+Todd is also committed to assisting individuals and organizations in harnessing their full potential by identifying and removing the obstacles that prevent advancement in life.
+With a strong arm in leadership, Todd is passionate about developing experiential workshops for organizations, including staff development and corporate team building.

 With a background in both social work and clinical counseling, Todd has also worked extensively with children and adolescents.
 Todd believes in the healing power found in utilizing equine experiences as a catalyst to bring about deep insight, positive change, compassion, and understanding in this great journey called “Life.”